Omah Lay: Personal life

-Lay has expressed his support for the #EndSARS campaign in Nigeria.
+Omah Lay has expressed his support for the #EndSARS campaign in Nigeria.
 He told Harper's Bazaar, "People need to know these protests are purely about the people, with no political undertone whatsoever.
 Police harass, extort, beat, and kill us just for being young and trendy, with no consequences.
 This has gone on long enough, and we are saying enough is enough and demanding government action."